-Students may apply no more than six (6) semester hours of work with a grade of C (i.e., C or C+) toward graduation requirements.
+Students may apply no more than six semester hours of work with a grade of C toward graduation requirements.
 Only grades of A - C, and S fulfill graduation requirements for graduate programs.
 Graduate students may repeat a maximum of six semester hours of graduate credit.
-Courses in which a grade of C or better was earned may not be repeated and no course may be repeated more than once.
 When a course is repeated, both the subsequent grade and the original grade are included in the graduate grade point average.